 You should purchase comprehensive travel insurance for your trip and we recommended you shop around online before you buy.
 Cheaper policies provide less coverage and as a minimum ensure your policy provides for your outdoor trekking, emergency medical and health coverage and lost or stolen possessions coverage.

-All travellers should visit their personal physician or travel health clinic at least 6 – 8 weeks prior to departure to discuss the different travel vaccines available.
+All travelers should visit their personal physician or travel health clinic at least 6 – 8 weeks prior to departure to discuss the different travel vaccines available.

 Malaria medication may be taken and it can be worthwhile for time spent outside of Dharamsala, (where there is little risk of malaria).
 Apart from this, the best way to prevent malaria is to avoid mosquito bites, so consider bringing bug spray.